StarryPy/StarryPy-Python2-Deprecated/README.md

 ## Version 1.7 is here!

-With this most recent release, we are compatible with the current release of Starbound (Please Giraffe - Protocol 691).
+With this most recent release, we are compatible with the current release of Starbound (Pleased Giraffe - Protocol 691).
 Any bugs found in the process, please open an issue ticket, so we can squash them as quickly as possible.

 ## Upgrading from older versions of StarryPy